Streampunk/sdpoker/README.md

     sdpoker <file_or_url>

 Note that the tool only prints an output if the tests fail.
-A successful test returns immediately.
+A successful test returns immediately with nothing printed and an exit code of `0`.

 A number of options can be used to configure the behavior of the test.
 To see the list, run: